 How to select and store Spinach for Baby Food

-After purchasing spinach, place them in a plastic bag and store them in the refrigerator.
+After purchasing Spinach, place them in a plastic bag, and store them in the refrigerator.
 It keeps well for five days if stored properly.
-Don’t wash the spinach before storing in a fridge.
+Don't wash the Spinach before storing it in a fridge.

 Best Spinach Types for Baby